Every day, I seem to spend more and more time monitoring and blocking spam and bad bot traffic.

 Again, it’s not easy to tell the good guys from the bad guys.

-The best approach is to let Cloudflare and Wordfence manage the issue in most cases.
-But there are times that I have to add a manual block just to be sure.
+In most cases, the best approach is to let Cloudflare and Wordfence manage the issue.
+However, there are times when I have to add a manual block just to be sure.

 Good bots and bad bots